array-in-a-matrix/rgb-youtube-progress-bar/README.md

 ## You can install the extension [here](https://addons.mozilla.org/addon/rgb-youtube-progress-bar/).

-Firefox extension that makes the YouTube progress bar cycle colors.
-This extension also works on the progress bar of advertisements.
+Firefox extension that makes the YouTube progress bar of videos and advertisements cycle colors.
+[Invidious](https://invidious.io/)'s progress bar is also supported.

 <br>